KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Context Diagram

-To help us visualise the system we use the actors and componenets that were outlined in previous sections and drafted the following context diagrams.
+To help us visualise the system we use the actors and components that were outlined in previous sections and drafted the following context diagrams.

 ### High-level Platform Context Diagram

-The below context diagram provides a high-level introduction into actions that the different User types can perform on the application.
+The below context diagram provides a high-level introduction to actions that the different User types can perform on the application.
 The abstractions of the different components (or services) responsible for handling all possible actions triggered by users or external interfaces.

 ![High-level Platform Context Diagram](/Images/SystemActors/HighLevelContextDiagram.png)

 ### Actor to System Boundary Diagram

-The below actor to system boundary diagram expands on the detail provided by the High-level Platform Context Diagram, by describing communication methods between different components (now broken down into services, providers and external tools) as well as their utilisation of infrastructure components such as databases and messaging/event channels to realise the features offered by the system.
+The below actor-to-system boundary diagram expands on the detail provided by the High-level Platform Context Diagram, by describing communication methods between different components (now broken down into services, providers, and external tools) as well as their utilisation of infrastructure components such as databases and messaging/event channels to realise the features offered by the system.

 ![Actor To System Boundary](/Images/SystemActors/Actor-To-System-Boundary.png)

 #### Deep Dive on System Boundaries

-The following section provides a description of the interactions with neighbouring systems module is subject to(scoped at a Microservice level) and its corresponding interactions with neighbouring systems.
+The following section provides a description of the interactions with the neighbouring systems module is subject to (scoped at a Microservice level) and its corresponding interactions with neighbouring systems.

 ##### Common Characteristics for All System Boundaries
-The following are some characteristics that are present for every module, and thus are described prior to the service-specific descriptions.
+The following are some characteristics that are present for every module and thus are described prior to the service-specific descriptions.

 - The entry-point for all requests going downstream from the Client-facing applications is always through an Application Gateway which acts as a security mechanism for validating that requests towards the backend services come from an accepted origin.
-- Each Microservice is provisioned within a Kubernetes Cluster, and is designed to scale horizontally based on the load on the system.
+- Each Microservice is provisioned within a Kubernetes Cluster and is designed to scale horizontally based on the load on the system.
 A minimum of one service instance will be made available in different regions.
 - A load balancer will be configured within the Kubernetes Cluster to handle redirection of requests based on proximity and availability.
 - Standard database operations occur against a data center with the closest proximity to the originating request.
 To support eventual consistency, the updated/deleted records are replicated across the distributed database instances in near real-time.